 One represents the orthonormal components in terms of the usual polar coordinate variables in this velocity plane in which $V_{1}^{x^{\ast }}$ is along the first axis, $V_{1}^{\alpha ^{\ast }}$ is along the second axis and $V_{1}^{t^{\ast }}$ is along the third axis.

 The speed plays the role of the radial variable in this velocity plane, while the angles $\theta_{1} $ and $\varphi_{1} $ give the direction of the velocity according to the direction $\Upsilon _{x^{\ast }}^{1}$ in the counter clockwise sense in this plane.
-Also, one can say that the speed is constant along the geodesic for affinely parametrized geodesics.
+Also, one can say that the speed is constant along the geodesic.

 It is to understand the system of two second order geodesic equations that one can use a standard physics technique of partially integrating them and so lessen them to two first order equations by using two constants of the movement.
-Therefore, it will be manipulated specific equations to accomplish.
-From the mass $m$ of the point particle whose movement traces out a geodesic path is insufficient in this problem.
+From the mass $m$ of the point particle is insufficient in this study.
 Thus, the specific kinetic energy can be written given as follows

-by using the right side of the previous equations we can say that both the specific energy and speed are constant along a geodesic.

-In the physics approach the specific energy of the particle is constant because of the point of view of its motion in space, it is only accelerated perpendicular to the surface.
-Therefore, its energy and hence specific kinetic energy $E^{1}$ must be constant and the speed $V_{1}=\sqrt{2E^{1}}$ must be constant along a geodesic according to this cause.
+then in the physics approach the specific energy and speed are constant along a geodesic.
+Therefore, specific kinetic energy $E^{1}$ and $V_{1}=\sqrt{2E^{1}}$ must be constant along a geodesic.